nadavshatz/ember-cli-foundation-sass/README.md

 * `npm install ember-cli-foundation-sass --save-dev`
 * `ember g foundation-sass`

 The generator sets everything up and you should find everything in your `app/styles` folder.
-Just make sure you are importing the `_settings.scss` as well as the `foundation.scss`.
+Just make sure you are importing the `_settings.scss` as well as the `foundation.scss` in your `app.scss`.

 This addon also adds an option to include the foundation JavaScript (and dependencies) more easily in the `Brocfile.js`: